-Guidance on how to respond to an Active Attacker situation for Faculty, Students and Staff can be obtained through the Run, Hide, Fight Active Attacker program presented by the Penn State Police.
+Guidance on how to respond to an Active Attacker situation for Faculty, Students and Staff can be obtained through the Run, Hide, Fight Active Attacker program presented by the University Police and Public Safety.
 The Run, Hide, Fight Active Attacker program provides information on the steps you can take to mitigate the actions of an Active Attacker.

 The Run, Hide, Fight Active Attacker program includes the following steps to protect yourself if an active attacker is in your vicinity: